dansylvain/presentationWebsite/README.md

-# About Me Website
+# Presentation Website

 This is my personal website, where I showcase information about myself, my projects, and other interests.
 The website is built using HTML, CSS, and JavaScript, with no external frameworks used.
+Disclaimer: this site was done many years ago, and I changed completly my coding interests...

 ## Accessing the Website